The aim of this policy is to provide you with information about:

 The Data Protection Act 1998 entitles you to find out what information we hold about you.
 If you want to find out what information we hold you, will need to submit a Information Request in writing to us:

-c/o The Data Controller, TAG Insure Ltd, Unit 8, Abbots Business Park, Primrose Hill, Kings Langley, WD4 8FR together with a cheque for £10 (to cover our costs of processing the information) made payable to: TAG Insure Ltd.
+c/o The Data Controller, TAG Warranties Ltd, Unit 8, Abbots Business Park, Primrose Hill, Kings Langley, WD4 8FR together with a cheque for £10 (to cover our costs of processing the information) made payable to: TAG Warranties Ltd.

 We may ask you to provide us with proof of your identity to make sure we are giving your information to the right person.